jjc256/tinyocaml2wasm/README.md

 ## Benchmarks

 Runs benchmark programs in both JS and Wasm engines.
-Each test warms both engines, randomizes run order, and reports median, min, mean, and stdev.
+Each test warms both engines, uses a sample size of ten iterations, randomizes run order, and reports median, min, mean, and stdev.
 "Run all benchmarks" reproduces results with a JS vs Wasm speedup chart and table.